Blood-red sea as underwater volcano erupts off Tonga, ash delays flights

-The Hunga Tonga-Hunga Ha‘apai underwater volcano, located about 65 km (40 miles) north of the capital Nuku‛alofa, was sending volcanic ash up to 4,500 meters (14,765 feet) into the air, the Wellington Volcanic Ash Advisory Centre (VAAC) said.
+The Hunga Tonga-Hunga Ha‘apai underwater volcano, located about 65 km (40 miles) north of the capital Nukualofa, was sending volcanic ash up to 4,500 metres (14,765 feet) into the air, the Wellington Volcanic Ash Advisory Centre (VAAC) said.

 The volcano, which first erupted in 2009, had been rumbling in recent weeks before exploding violently in the past few days, The New Zealand Herald newspaper reported.

-A return service had been scheduled to fly on Tuesday, the airline said, but had been canceled because of volcanic activity.
+A return service had been scheduled to fly on Tuesday, the airline said, but had been cancelled because of volcanic activity.
 The volcano was not disrupting flights to other regions, it said.

 Regional carrier Fiji Airlines also turned around a flight to Tonga on Monday, citing safety concerns, and domestic flights were grounded in Tonga.